Mspawan/BookStore_FullStack_fork/README.md

 ## Additional libraries and APIs

-This project is mostly typical full-stack application powered by popular developing tools.
+This project is mostly a typical full-stack application powered by popular developing tools.
 For example, backend application is build with **Spring Boot 3** and uses main features of Spring REST, Spring JPA, Spring Security etc. Frontend application is created as **Vite + React + TypeScript** project and mostly uses ReactJS functionality.